 What to compare when looking for a loan

 When searching online for loans, you will notice that loan terms, rates and many other factors differ from lender to lender.
-To find the loan that’s best for you, it’s beneficial to you that you compare the loan factors which are important.
+To find the loan that’s best for you, it’s beneficial to you that you compare short term loan factors which are important.

 Can you afford the loan?